aforward9600/pokemonpalette/README.md

 - exp all has a fix for applying roster flags in reverse order
 - glitched sprites can no longer cause a buffer overflow that corrupts hall of fame data
 - Seafoam islands fast current applied to the right steps on floor B3
+- fixed amazing man glitch using a code tweak from Yellow-version

 #Bugfixes: